jhpyle/docassemble/_docs/api.md

  - `key`: the API key (optional if the API key is passed in an `X-API-Key` header or cookie or as a bearer token).
- - `i`: the filename of the interview.
-E.g., `docassemble.demo:data/questions/questions.yml`.
- - `session`: the session ID of the interview.
  - `extension` (optional): a specific file extension to return for the given file.
  - `filename` (optional): a specific filename to return from the given